dlbewley/demo-cni/presentation.md

 ---
 <!-- class: default -->

-One ethernet interface in the pod
+Two ethernet interfaces in the pod.
+One on infrastructure locked cluster network & one on 10.0.2.1/24 in every virt launcher pod.

 ```bash
 sh-5.1$ ip -c link